pbzona/ld-percent-rollout-viz/README.md

 cp ./backend/.env.example ./backend/.env
 ```

+Don't forget to change your flag key in `config.js` - make sure to use a flag that is actually using a percentage rollout :)

-When you're ready to use it, execute the start script:
+When you're ready to run the visualization, execute the start script:

 ```sh
 ./start.sh